 Using mouthwash regularly

 Of course, brushing and flossing is essential, and we recommend that you try and extend your brushing and flossing regime whilst in braces, whether fixed braces or aligners.
+Read our blog on this topic here.
 Additionally, using mouthwash regularly should be seen as supplementary to your oral hygiene routine.
-Not everyone brushes their teeth for the full two minutes twice a day and not everyone flosses regularly and effectively, so mouthwash helps ensure the whole mouth is clean.

 In summary, while it should never be suggested that mouthwash on its own is sufficient, it’s an invaluable addition to brushing and flossing and we most strongly recommend Colgate and Vitis.
 Don’t forget, we supply a small bottle of Vitis mouthwash in your take-home kit on the day you start treatment here and will always be happy to supply more mouthwash if you need it – just ask.